gdsfactory/gdsfactory/README.md

 - pytest will test any function in the `pp` package that starts with `test_`
 - test_factory: builds all components in the component_type2factory in `pp/components/__init__.py` and checks that the geometric hash is the same
     - any changes in the library need to be approved by running the function `lock_components_with_changes` in `pp/tests/test_factory.py`
-- regressions tests: makes sures no unwanted regressions happen.
-Need to approve changes by running `make test-force` from the repo root directory.
+- regressions tests: avoids unwanted regressions by storing Components ports position and metadata in YAML files.
+You can force to regenerate those files running `make test-force` from the repo root directory.
+    - `pp/test_properties.py` stores container function settings in YAML and port locations in a CSV file
     - `pp/components/test_components.py` stores all the component settings in YAML
     - `pp/components/test_ports.py` stores all port locations in a CSV file